House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Lynx 4-foot two-man

-If the auxiliary handle on our #1 pick didn’t offer enough strength for your cutting partner, we’ve got good news: Lynx also makes a dedicated two-person saw.
+If the auxiliary handle on our #1 pick didn’t offer enough strength for your cutting partner, we have good news: Lynx also makes a dedicated two-person saw.
+The Lynx 4-Foot Two Man Crosscut Saw shares traits with its one-person counterpart.
+Its blade is also made of 1.5mm-thick British CS80 steel that holds its shape well while cutting.

-This saw has a standard tooth pattern instead of the Great American layout, with one sharp peg tooth per inch.
+The handles are also made of beechwood, but they’re long, open rods as opposed to the enclosed handles on the Lynx 3-Foot saw.
+This saw has a standard tooth pattern instead of the Great American layout, with one sharp tooth per inch.
 Without gullets, the blade can sometimes leave messier cuts, making this saw better for large-scale jobs than for cuts requiring a careful finish.

-Also, beware that there’s no way to fold up its four-foot length, which can make it a pain to store.
+Also, beware that there’s no way to fold it up, which can make it a pain to store.
 It’s heavy, too.

-Other than that, we can’t think of anything to complain about with the Lynx 4-Foot.
+Besides that, we can’t think of anything to complain about with the Lynx 4-Foot.
 It handles well and slices thick trunks without any issues.
-It even looks good as a wall decoration, though we think that’s a bit of a waste of money.

 Pros